jonatasphya/EATScontrol/README.md

 # EATScontrol
-A layout to load on Monect PC Remote to control Euro/American Truck Simulator
+A basic layout to load on Monect PC Remote to control Euro/American Truck Simulator from your smartphone.